sass/node-sass/README.md

 Type: `Boolean`
 Default: `false`

-`true` enables additional debugging information in the output file as CSS comments
+`true` Enables the line number and file where a selector is defined to be emitted into the compiled CSS as a comment.
+Useful for debugging, especially when using imports and mixins.

 ### sourceMap
 Type: `Boolean | String | undefined`